 - If you could travel to anywhere in the world, where would you go?
 Who would you go with?

-- How satisfied are you with our sexual life together?
-Would you change anything?
+- How satisfied are you with our sex life together?
+What would you change?

 - How healthy do you feel?
 Is there anything I can help you do that would help you feel healthier?

-- Is there anything you would like me to do that would help you be more of the person you’d like to be?
+- Imagine yourself five or ten years from now.
+Who do you want to become?
+What could I do that would help you be more of the person you’d like to be?

 - How safe do you feel with me?
-Is there anything I can do that would help you feel safer?
+How could I help you feel safer?

 - One year from now, what memory do you hope we have of this coming year together?